ninaephremidze/Klaviyo-E-commerce-Platform-Health-Checklist/README.md

 This will get the data from Klaviyo and save it in your working folder directory as a store_name.csv for each store.

-2.Comment out the stores you don’t want ( Shopify, WooCommerce) 3.Add your Klaviyo private key as the key to each store in the dictionary 4.Run the code
+2.Comment out the stores you don’t want ( Shopify, WooCommerce)

+3.Add your Klaviyo private key as the key to each store in the dictionary

+4.Run the code

 Part II:

 1.Once you execute the above steps, you’d need to [send_to_gsheets.py](https://github.com/ninaephremidze/Klaviyo-E-commerce-Platform-Health-Checklist/blob/main/send_to_gsheets.py) will upload the csv files to google sheets

-2.Make sure to install the correct packages as shown in the send_to_gsheets.py, otherwise your code will be gray and it will not run.
+2.Make sure to install the correct packages as shown in the send_to_gsheets.py, otherwise your code will be gray and it will not run

 3.pip install  correct packages pip install google-api-python-client

 Part III:

 Upload the information we got from Klaviyo to Google Sheets:

 1. [Open API library in Google API console](https://developers.google.com/api-client-library)

 2. Search for Google Sheets API and click enable

 P.S.
-You may need to make a project, if you are on a managed google account and not personal 3.Create credentials, Google API, user data
+You may need to make a project, if you are on a managed google account and not personal

+3.Create credentials, Google API, user data

 4.Search for [scope](https://www.googleapis.com/auth/spreadsheets) and add it

 5.In Google API console, select "desktop app"

-6.Name it demo-health-master ( you can use any name) 7.Download your credentials (client_secrets.json)
+6.Name it demo-health-master ( you can use any name)

+7.Download your credentials (client_secrets.json)

-8.Place the file in your folder and rename it to "credentials.json" 9.Add your email to list of test users in Google API console 10.Create a blank Google sheet
+8.Place the file in your folder and rename it to "credentials.json"

+9.Add your email to list of test users in Google API console

+10.Create a blank Google Sheet doc

 11.Copy the spreadsheet id into the code

 12.Create a tab named correctly for each of your stores ( Magento 2)

-Run the code→
+Run the code

 Congrats!
 You should have the information generated in your google sheets

 ### Helpful Reference Content